koenderks/aRtsy/README.md

 #### Functions

 The idea for this type of artwork is taken over from the [`generativeart`](https://github.com/cutterkom/generativeart) package.
 In this algorithm, the position of every single point is calculated by a formula which has random parameters.
+You can also supply your own formula.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/functions/2021-03-17.png' width='270' height='270'>